 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our Department of History.
+After successful completion of your foundation year in our Essex Pathways Department, you progress to complete your course with our Department of History.
 When starting year one, you take introductory modules in international relations and politics alongside your history modules in year one, and continue to combine modules in modern history and international relations in your second and third years.
 There is a range of options to choose from in both departments and you choose to write your final-year dissertation in either politics or history.

 This course should also interest you if you want to understand how the international system works, how decisions are made and how lines are drawn.
 You’ll gain a foundation in politics, while the study of international relations develops your research and critical analysis skills, while teaching you methods of analysis and giving you awareness of the world system.